Pentax 645D vs Sony A7R III

 |Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 645D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the 645D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
+Both the 645D and the A7R III have been discontinued, but can regularly be found used on eBay.
+The 645D was replaced by the Pentax 645Z, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Pentax 645D and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.